A Wall of Built-Ins in a Master Bedroom

 Most recently, I showed you guys this simple entryway we added right when you walk in the door of her place.
 The perfect little spot to throw down your keys and mail each day.

-And (by far!) the most popular spot is her blush bedroom.
+And (by far!) the most popular spot is her blush bedroom design.

 Such a stunning space for a stunning woman!
 Today, I’m here to show off the OTHER side of this room.
 When I photographed her bedroom the first time, the other side looked like this…

-Not exactly the same as the other bright and pretty side.
-After craigslisting the jewelry cabinet and chair, we were left with a blank space and loads of potential.
+Not the same as the other bright and pretty side.
+After Craigslisting the jewelry cabinet and chair, we were left with a blank space and loads of potential.

 Choosing Master Bedroom Built-Ins

 From the start, my mom knew she wanted to add a wall of built-ins to this side of her bedroom.
-Not like the built-ins Bridget & I have in our family rooms, but large cabinets built into the wall with loads of storage!
-That way she could have drawers for clothing and jewelry, and large cabinets for random items (like wrapping paper!).
-It would essentially be a large wall of secret storage, with a spot in the middle to mount a TV.
+Not like the built-in shelves we have in the living room, but large cabinets built into the wall with loads of storage space!
+That way she could have drawers for clothing and jewelry, and large wardrobe cabinets for random items (like wrapping paper!).
+It would essentially be a large wall of extra storage, with a spot in the middle to mount a TV.

-So we started calling around to find a contractor who was up for the job.
+So we started calling around to find a contractor who was up for the job of custom built-ins.
 So many guys came out and looked at the space, but no one ever committed to taking on this large project.
 Months and months went by, and my mom was still staring at a big blank wall every morning when she woke up.

 That’s when Bridget came up with a genius idea.
 She suggested that we look into hiring a custom closet company to do the job!
 How did we not think of that?!
 Within a couple of days, my mom had quotes from both California Closets and Closet Works.

-We figured that the California Closets estimate would be pretty high, but when it came back at around $6,800 we were in shock.
+We figured that the California Closets estimate for built-in cabinetry would be pretty high, but when it came back at around $6,800 we were in shock.
 Yikes.
 That’s a hefty price to pay!

-Jan gave Closet Works the green light and in less than a month, her new master bedroom built-ins were installed!
+Jan gave Closet Works the green light and in less than a month, her new primary bedroom built-ins were installed!

 I mean can you even?!
-This wall is so insanely gorgeous.
+This wall is so insanely gorgeous and this adds so much character to the room.
+It’s truly the perfect solution for this small bedroom.

 You can go with some of the handle choices provided by Closet Works, but we decided to provide our own.
 My mom just gave them to the workers on install day and they attached them right then and there.
 We bought these from Rejuvenation and they are perfect.
 The black against that warm greige works beautifully, plus I love the hefty size.

-In the little cubbies at the top, I added some baskets from HomeGoods.
+In the open shelves at the top, I added some baskets from HomeGoods.
 A little texture can go a long way on a large wall of cabinets like this.

 My mom had the TV mounted in the opening in the middle.
 She still needs to buy a cord cover for the TV cords (like how we have it on our built-ins), but I was just too excited to share these pictures with you guys to wait for that!

-I love that she also has a little bit of room to style on top of the drawer area.
+I love that she also has a little bit of room for small decor items on top of the drawer area.
 A plant, gold box, and picture frame keep the look simple and streamlined.

 My mom was able to get multiple estimates and once she decided…these bad boys were installed in about 3 weeks.